NTLeachDev/SprungButt/README.md

 Forget @Value, it's really (simplified) just @GetProperty (only field-level in ThingSetup classes, no constructor-property injection yet)

 Setter Injection?
-Never heard of her
+Never heard of her, never will hear of her.
+NO.

 Constructor injection into config (ThingSetup) classes?
 Not yet